 For appointment information: 352.273.7195

-Brandi Nunn earned her bachelor’s in nursing from the University of Florida in 2002 and worked as a pediatric hematology oncology nurse for six years before joining the Bone and Soft Tissue Cancer Center in 2008.
+Brandi Nunn earned her bachelor’s in nursing from the University of Florida in 2002 and worked as a pediatric hematology oncology nurse for six years before joining the UF Health bone and soft tissue program in 2008.
 Nunn was the first patient navigator hired for the center, and her experience as a nurse in pediatric oncology provided her with a sound foundation for the position.
 She now serves as a patient advocate and patient navigator for the patients of three musculoskeletal oncology surgeons, and though she holds a special place in her heart for pediatric cancer patients, her true passion is to serve cancer patients as their advocate to the patient care team.
 “I’m a very passionate patient advocate, and my goal is to make a positive impact of patients’ lives,” Nunn said.
 “I know that if I was in the shoes of a cancer patient, I would want someone to fight for me, too.“